Salvadoran Americans: Language

 In the U.S., Salvadorans speak both English and Spanish, but their use varies.
 Recent immigrants and older generations tend to speak Spanish exclusively, while the newer generations (descendants of immigrants) learn Spanish as a first language only to become fluent in English when they start school.
 According to the American Community Survey of 2004, 5.2 percent of Salvadorans only speak English at home, the lowest compared to other immigrant populations.
 The percentage of “non-English at home, English spoken “very well” is at 36.2, the third lowest after the Guatemalans and the Hondurans.

 Salvadoran Spanish is one of the most common dialects of Spanish spoken in the United States.
 Salvadorans speak Spanish that makes use of the medieval voseo pronoun equivalent to thou, making them the largest voseo Spanish speakers in the country.
-This is commonly shown in the usage of the Spanish word "vos" as opposed to the usual "tu."
+This is commonly shown in the usage of the Spanish word "vos" as opposed to the usual "tú."
 While not a unique characteristic to Salvadoran Spanish, the use of "vos" is a major difference between Salvadoran Spanish and Mexican Spanish.
 In Washington D.C., Salvadoran Spanish is the most common dialect of Spanish spoken, while in Los Angeles, Salvadoran Spanish is the second-most common Spanish dialect, after Mexican Spanish.
 Salvadoran Spanish consists of many Native American/Indigenous words from the Lenca and Pipil language that survived the European conquest and rule of El Salvador.

-In the study, Voseo To Tuteo Accommodation Among Two Salvadoran Communities in the United States by Travis Doug Sorenson, Sorenson compared two Salvadoran communities, Houston and Washington D.C., on the way they maintain the use of voseo in the U.S. where the tuteo form is most widely spoken.
-His research found that while Salvadorans are the majority of the Latin American population in Washington D.C., they use the voseo form as much as their counterparts in Houston; a city with a large Mexican population that used the tuteo form instead.
+In the study, Voseo to Tuteo Accommodation Among Two Salvadoran Communities in the United States by Travis Doug Sorenson, Sorenson compared two Salvadoran communities, Houston and Washington, D.C., on the way they maintain the use of voseo in the U.S. where the tuteo form is most widely spoken.
+His research found that while Salvadorans are the majority of the Latin American population in Washington, D.C., they use the voseo form as much as their counterparts in Houston; a city with a large Mexican population that used the tuteo form instead.
 The hypothesis that Salvadorans participants in Washington would significantly retain more voseo than their compatriots in Houston was wrong.